 Night enveloped me as I felt my life slipping away.
 The moon was up.
 A gentle breeze pushed the grass about.
 I remember the sweet perfume of the flowers filled me.
 I remember thinking that if I had to die that I could not have found a better place to do so.
 I remember every sound, every smell, as I slipped from this life into the next.
 I closed my eyes.
 I could feel the fire in my arm.
 It was with great effort that I opened my eyes again.

 There before me stood a small unicorn.
-If it had been a horse I would say it to be a colt not more than a few months old.
+If it had been a horse, I would say it to be a colt, not more than a few months old.
 It was all I could do to keep my eyes open.
 I could not move at all.
 I felt very heavy.
 My eyelids were almost closed when I saw a set of legs come into view.
 What strange hoofs, I thought.
-They were like a horse’s hoof, but cloven like a cow’s.
-A great head came into view, the mane swirled around the horn set in its head.
+They were like a horse’s hoof but cloven like a cow’s.
+A great head came into view; the mane swirled around the horn set in its head.
 It sniffed me and then my arm.
 The unicorn’s head came around until its horn rested against my chest.
 I watched as the horn rose until I felt it resting against my forehead.
-There was a sharp pain followed by a blinded flash of light.
+There was a sharp pain followed by a blinding flash of light.

 Closer it came until I could hear it breathing as it inhaled the fragrant air.
 Slowly, ever so slowly I turned my head.
 There behind me a few paces away it stood.
 A unicorn, a fable, a myth, its silver coat reflected the colors of the fading light.
 I stood frozen to the ground not wanting to frighten it away.
 He walked slowly toward me until I could reach out and touch him.
 I reached out slowly and stroked his mane.
 “You’re real,” I said as I ran my hand down the back of his neck to rest on his shoulder.

 I never saw the unicorns again except to catch glimpses of them now and again.
-I spent two more days swimming, and lying in the tall grass watching the animals.
-I have sat in the middle of a herd of deer, and for a brief moment I was a part of them.
-I watched young animals at play that would in time would learn to hunt one another.
-I sat in a field of wild flowers of all colors and smelled the fragrance of it in the light breeze that gently rocked the grasses.
+I spent two more days swimming and lying in the tall grass watching the animals.
+I have sat in the middle of a herd of deer, and for a brief moment, I was a part of them.
+I watched young animals at play that would in time learn to hunt one another.
+I sat in a field of wildflowers of all colors and smelled the fragrance of it in the light breeze that gently rocked the grasses.
 The only thing that would have made my time there even more perfect would have been someone to share it with.